DevToys-app/DevToys/README.md

 ## Introduction

-DevToys helps with daily development tasks like formatting JSON, comparing text, and testing RegExp.
-No need to use many untrustworthy websites to do simple tasks with your data.
-With Smart Detection, DevToys can detect the best tool to use for the data copied to the Windows clipboard.
-Compact overlay lets you keep the app small and on top of other windows.
-Multiple instances of the app can be used at once.
+DevToys helps with daily development tasks by offering a bundle of tiny tools designed to do quick, specific tiny tasks.
+No need to use many untrustworthy websites to simply decode a text or compress and image.
+With Smart Detection, the app intuitively selects the best tool for the data on your clipboard.

-Many tools are available.

-- Converters
+DevToys 2.0 comes 30 default tools:
-  - JSON <> YAML
+- **Converters**: JSON <> YAML, Date, Number bases...
-  - Timestamp
-  - Number Base
-  - Cron Parser
-- Encoders / Decoders
-  - HTML
-  - URL
-  - Base64 Text & Image
-  - GZip
-  - JWT Decoder
-- Formatters
-  - JSON
-  - SQL
-  - XML
-- Generators
-  - Hash (MD5, SHA1, SHA256, SHA512)
-  - UUID 1 and 4
-  - Lorem Ipsum
-  - Checksum
-- Text
-  - Escape / Unescape
+- **Encoders/Decoders**: HTML, URLs, Base64, GZip, JWT, QR Code...
+- **Formatters**: JSON, SQL, XML...
-  - Inspector & Case Converter
+- **Generators**: Hash & Checksum, Lorem Ipsum, Password...
-  - Regex Tester
-  - Text Comparer
-  - XML Validator
-  - Markdown Preview
-- Graphic
-  - Color Blindness Simulator
+- **Graphics Tools**: Color Blindness Simulator, PNG/JPEG Compressor...
-  - Color Picker & Contrast
-  - PNG / JPEG Compressor
-  - Image Converter

-... and more are coming!
+- **Testers**: JSONPath, RegEx, XML...
+- **Text Utilities**: Markdown Preview, Text Comparer, Analyzer & Utilities...

+More tools are available through extensions, and you can [develop your own](http://devtoys.app/doc).

 ![DevToys](/assets/hero-screenshot.png)